-- (1) Go to the Maintenance->Software &Configuration menu. - (2) Under Action select Update System Software and, under Source Location

-Latest Software from Update Server. - Confirm with Go.
+- (1) Go to the Maintenance->Software &Configuration menu. - (2) Select under Action Update system softwareand under Source Location Current Software from Update Server - Confirm with Go.

 START

 The device will now connect to the bintec elmeg GmbH download server and check whether an updated version of the system software is available.
 If so, your device will be updated automatically.
 When installation of the new software is complete, you will be invited to restart the device.